godlygee/BulkEmailSender/README.md

 # BulkEmailSender
-This is the c# based windows Bulk Mail sender project. which helps to send newsletter and email to large audience
+This is an open source c# based windows Bulk Mail sender project. which helps to send newsletter and email to large audience